 Every October people around the globe wear pink in support of Breast Cancer Awareness Month.
-The work of breast cancer research and screening is year-round, but historically a particular emphasis has been placed in October.
+The work of breast cancer research and screening is year-round, but historically a particular emphasis has been placed on October.

 Supporting breast cancer awareness month is a cause we can all get behind.
 Besides skin cancer, breast cancer is the most common form of cancer in women.
-A women’s odds of developing breast cancer are 1 in 8 based on data from the American Cancer Society.
+A woman’s odds of developing breast cancer are 1 in 8 based on data from the American Cancer Society.

 Know the Symptoms